EvgenyWas/spravello/README.md

 ## About the project

-The "Spravello" project is a simplified version of the cloud-based small group project management software "Trello".
+The "Spravello" project is a simplified version of the cloud-based software which manages small groups' projects "Trello".

 [<img src="./src/assets/Project.png" alt="Project">]()